kunalSingh026/Sign-in-Sign-up-Page/README.md

 ## License
 This project is licensed under the MIT License.

 Thank you for checking out the Sign-in-Sign-up-Page repository!
-If you have any questions or feedback, please feel free to reach out.
+Please feel free to reach out if you have any questions or feedback.